Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 2 Samuel 6:14-15

 I’m going to break the fourth wall for a moment to talk about what I believe Prophetic Youth Leaders need in order to be successful in their role.
-Again, this is based entirely off of my personal experiences.
-There still isn’t a lot of source material for this kind of ministry, because it’s something God is still establishing on the earth.
-As someone who feels called to teach and train prophets of all ages, I want to share a little about what this process has been like for me and some traits that God has developed that I find essential.
+I am sharing this information though it is personal because I believe that the journey that youth leaders take into maturity matters.
+As someone who feels called to teach and train prophets of all ages, I want to share a little about what this process has been like for me and the ways God has developed dispositions in me that I believe are essential to leadership in Prophetic Youth Ministry.

 Earlier in my life, I sporadically attended a mainline Christian church in Kansas where I heard about Jesus.
-Like many American churches, the leaders of this church valued Jesus’ ethics and life teachings, but struggled to receive his Lordship and the full range of his character.
-While I had always intuitively known that God was both real and powerful, I had a difficult time understanding who Jesus was in this context or how his authority claims could make a difference in my life.
-Still, I was relatively hungry to learn, and kept asking questions (no surprises there).
-I was more or less forced to continue attending that church for various years, but remained alienated because I had the sense that God was powerful but saw no manifestation of that power at church.
-At this point, I had no idea that any 1 Corinthians 12 supernatural gifts were still relevant, as my church was functionally cessationalist.
+Like many American churches, the leaders of this church valued Jesus’ ethics and life teachings but struggled to receive his Lordship and the full range of his character.
+While I had always intuitively known that God was both real and powerful, I had a difficult time understanding who Jesus was or how his authority claims could make a difference in my life.
+Still, I was relatively hungry to learn, asking many questions and asking for mentorship when it was sporadically offered.
+Despite some effort to remain engaged and attending the Church and its youth group through the end of high school, I remained alienated.
+Despite sensing that God was powerful, there was little to no discussion of the supernatural or internal spiritual formation, and I did not feel that my questions mattered.
+At this point, I had no idea that any 1 Corinthians 12 supernatural gifts were still practiced.

 Nevertheless, as I started to turn 12 and 13, God started sending mantles for my life that would later become part of my identity for ministry.
 One of the most notable mantles related to motherhood.
 In a contemporary US context, developing nurturing tendencies so early was isolating, weird, and difficult to navigate.
-I still remember my friends in the 8th grade (age 13) joking about buying me a Tickle Me Elmo doll for Christmas, because I joked so many times about stealing a baby in the park.
-I wasn’t serious, but I still was experimenting with how to talk about the weirdness of navigating all that oxytocin so young.
+I still remember my friends in the 8th grade (age 13) joking about buying me a Tickle Me Elmo doll because of my inclination towards nurture.
 Around that time, I noticed an organic grace on my life for engaging with younger peers as a role model.
 In High School, that natural affinity led me to set up a mentoring program to increase retention among younger band students and older teens (Girl Scout Gold Award project).
-In college, after I encountered Christ, God re-directed my life back towards youth by having me work as a tutor at the same elementary school where I was raised.
+In college, after I encountered Christ, God re-directed my life back toward youth by having me work as a tutor at the same elementary school where I was raised.
 I ended up pursuing teaching for the same reason.
 Even when I was teaching, I felt constricted working with one age group versus a range of ages.

 As a prophet, God has used my heart for youth to motivate and define the direction of my ministry.
-To this day, children’s wellbeing is the only thing that can drive me to tears in under thirty seconds.
+Young people’s well-being is the only thing that can drive me to tears in under thirty seconds.
 It is the only thing that will cause me to dig in my heels in protest and not relent until I see a change.
-It is where I am most likely to turn into a terrifying mama bear.
-In an apostolic sense, children’s wellbeing is the only thing I’d be willing to give my life to, in terms of risk.
+It is the sphere where I am most protective and the most likely to take risks for others’ sake.

-With the right amount of balance, I can see why God would use such incredibly personal means to communicate with prophets who are entrusted with youth.
-Children need a much greater protection than grown adults.
-I believe the intercession process has been more extreme in proportion to the amount I will need to be trustworthy/trusted.
-It’s a mystery I’m still unraveling.
-God is teaching me how to balance the depths of the intercession over time, and having supportive prophet friends has helped.
+As I’ve traveled with God, he has taught me how to become better at filtering the intensity of what I’m seeing.
+And yet, I can see why God would use extreme means to communicate with prophets who are entrusted with youth.
+Children need much greater protection than grown adults.
+I believe the intercession process has been more extreme in proportion to the amount that I will need to be trustworthy.
+God is teaching me how to balance the intercession process with the help of supportive prophetic communities.

 So when should youth start to learn about the office of a Prophet?